abishop17/hitting_top_notes_fragrances/README.md

 ### Data dimensions

 The original raw dataset consisted of about 42,000 rows and 155 columns.
-After preprocessing, as detailed below, the column count ballooned to 6,753 columns (due to the multitude of unique notes with different prefixes).
+Due to the multitude of unique notes with different prefixes, the preprocessing caused the column count to balloon to 3,720 columns for top notes only and to 6,753 columns for top, middle and base notes.

 ### Background: The data source